shafy/fugu/CONTRIBUTING.md

 ## Starting the server
 To start the server, run `./bin/dev` or run `rails s` and `rails tailwindcss:watch` as separate processes (the first command does basically the same with `foreman`).
 This is necessary because we need the [Tailwind](https://github.com/rails/tailwindcss-rails) watch process during development.

+## Fugu Cloud

+There are a few places in the codebase where you will encounter logic that is only needed for Fugu Cloud, the hosted solution by us.
+These parts of the code are not needed if you are self-hosting, and probably also not relevant for you as a contributor.
+For the most part this concerns code that relates to payment and subscriptions.

+Currently, we use the environment variable `FUGU_CLOUD` to determine if the instance is being self-hosted or not.
+Later on, we might improve this structure by factoring out the main code base to a Rails Engine.